Zaid-Ajaj/the-elmish-book/chapters/commands/async-to-cmd.md

     | IncrementDelayed -> state, delayedMsg 1000 Increment
     | DecrementDelayed -> state, delayedMsg 1000 Decrement
 ```
-But we are not done yet, if you examine the function `delayedMsg` again you will notice that we are hardcoding something: the delay itself with the `Async.Sleep` function:
+But we are not done yet, if you examine the function `delayedMsg` again you will notice that we are hardcoding some functionality: the `Async.Sleep` function itself
 ```fsharp {highlight: [4]}
 let delayedMsg (delay: int) (msg: Msg) : Cmd<Msg> =
     let incrementDelayedCmd (dispatch: Msg -> unit) : unit =